Your rights if your landlord is selling

 What happens after your notice period

-If you do not move out by the date on your notice, your landlord can apply to the tribunal for an eviction order.
+If you do not move out by the date on your notice, your landlord can apply to the tribunal to ask for an eviction order.

-You have the right to stay in your home during the tribunal process.
-The tribunal must:
+You can stay in your home during the tribunal process.

 The tribunal process takes at least 2 months.
 It often takes longer if the tribunal is busy or your case is complicated.